unisonweb/unisonweb-org/src/data/transcripts/abilities.md

 > _Note:_ you can also allow Unison to infer the full ability polymorphic type of `List.map`, either by leaving off the signature entirely, or just giving a signature with unadorned arrows like `List.map : (a -> b) -> [a] -> [b]` which tells Unison to infer the ability requirements on each of the arrows.

-That's the basics!
+This is all you need to know to work with existing abilities.
 See [the typechecking rule for abilities](/docs/language-reference#ability-typechecking) for more detail on the typechecking of abilities.
-Now let's move onto defining and _handling_ your own abilities.

 <a id="creating"></a>